 In many cases, your pet will not develop any symptoms of a parasite infection, so it’s important to have her screened regularly to be certain.

-Parasite infestation can cause complications ranging from potentially fatal diseases such as heart failure (heartworm) and Lyme disease (ticks), through unpleasant allergic reactions and chronic skin irritations.
+Parasite infestation can cause complications ranging from potentially fatal diseases such as heart failure (heartworm) and Lyme disease (ticks) through unpleasant allergic reactions and chronic skin irritations.
 If untreated, intestinal parasites can also be transmitted to humans through contact with people and household materials.
-It’s important if you see any symptoms of parasites in dogs or cats you contact us as soon possible.
+If you see any symptoms of parasites in dogs or cats, contact us as soon as possible.

 Testing and Diagnosis

 Regular screening is a reliable method of checking your pet for parasitic infections.
-Twice-yearly feces testing is useful for spotting any signs of intestinal worms, giardia or heartworm, and your veterinarian will check for signs of ear mites or skin irritations during your pet’s annual wellness checkup.
-If you see any of the signs or symptoms of parasites, however, it’s best to bring your pet in for examination as soon as possible to prevent the spread of the organisms.
+Twice-yearly feces testing is useful for spotting any signs of intestinal worms, giardia, or heartworm, and your veterinarian will check for signs of ear mites or skin irritations during your pet’s annual wellness checkup.
+However, if you see any of the signs or symptoms of parasites, it’s best to bring your pet in for an examination as soon as possible to prevent the spread of the organisms.

 Treatment and Outlook